Pfizer, Bristol revive cancer drugs that rev up immune system

 They now believe immune system accelerator therapies could work for many types of cancers, bolstering an arsenal of new medications that are changing the field of oncology.

 The expensive treatments are being tested in combination with many other medicines to help them work for a wider group of patients, and perhaps further improve the duration of responses.
-The immuno-oncology market could reach $40 billion by 2025, according to Leerink Partners.
+The immuno-oncology market could reach $40 billion (26 billion pounds) by 2025, according to Leerink Partners.

 TINY GAS PEDALS